The 9 Most Stable Fishing Kayaks for Anglers of All Skill Levels

 It’s best to have primary and secondary stability as high as possible.
 This is primarily determined by the hull design.

-A pontoon hull will be the most stable.
+A catamaran or pontoon hull will be the most stable.

 Kayak Maneuverability